AbhayKushwaha29004/Thinking_Witout_Words/README.md

 The interactive demo uses an **independent toy GRU model** implemented from scratch in pure JavaScript (`src/utils/latentModel.js`).

-**⚠️ This is NOT an official BDH or BDH-CQ model.** It is an independent illustration of the latent reasoning concept.

 Architecture:
 - Input encoding: 18-dimensional (9 grid cells × position + color)
 - Hidden state: 32-dimensional GRU